The Measure Aspect of Quantum Uncertainty, of Entanglement, and the Associated Entropies

-{\em will be called the effective number of state components in $\dm$ with respect to $\cf$.}
+{\em will be referred to as the quantum effective number of $\dm$ with respect to $\cf$.}

-The rationale for this construct is clear.
+The rationale for the above construct is quite clear.
 States $\mid \!\psi_j \rangle$ in definition \eqref{eq:u520} cannot be directly counted since they are not necessarily orthogonal.
 However, equivalently expressing $\dm$ in terms of its eigenstates gives the latter the role of autonomous components to which effective counting applies.
-From mathematical standpoint, the connection between effective numbers and their quantum counterparts is analogous to that of Shannon~\cite{Sha48A} and von Neumann entropies~\cite{vNe27A}.
+From the mathematical standpoint, the connection between effective numbers and their quantum counterparts is analogous to that of Shannon~\cite{Sha48A} and von Neumann entropies~\cite{vNe27A}.
+To avoid confusion, we emphasize that $\qefN$ is not a $\mu\,$-uncertainty and we do not refer to it such.
+Rather, it is an useful object that allows us to define quantum $\mu\,$-entropy and $\mu\,$-entanglement (see below).

 Several comments regarding $\qefN$ are important to make.